-OT Interstate Licensure Compact – Maryland on the Forefront
+OT Interstate Licensure Compact – Victory for OT in the Maryland General Assembly

 The Occupational Therapy Licensure Compact (OT Compact) is an interstate compact, which is a constitutionally authorized contract between states.
 The OT Compact will allow licensed OTs and OTAs to practice in all states that join the compact.
 This compact will remove the hurdle of getting an individual license in each state where they want to practice.
 The broad goal is to eliminate barriers to OT practice and patient care by ensuring cooperation among state regulatory entities for those states that join the compact.

 Please see otcompact.org where you may watch our Hot Topics webinar to learn more.

 Thanks to the hard work of our lobbyists, Robyn Elliott and Rachael Faulkner, the testimony of Noelle Welch and Dorri Gowe-Lambert who stepped up to support the association, and your advocacy efforts, the Occupational Therapy Interstate Licensure Compact bill was passed in both chambers unanimously AND signed into law by Governor Hogan on April 13th!

 We are the third state to join the compact.
 Ten states are required in order for the compact to truly take effect so please communicate with your friends and colleagues in other states to advocate for the compact.
 Here is a U.S. map that indicates which states have legislation in progress and those that have had the legislation signed into law.

 To see how YOUR membership in MOTA and AOTA works for you, take a look at all the work that had to happen before this legislative success: